Revisionism (Ireland): Patrick Pearse and the Provisional IRA

 One trend is to link the violence of people like Patrick Pearse and the Easter rebels to the violence of the Provisional IRA by saying Pearse provided a template for the ideology of the Provisionals.

-The President of the Republic of Ireland Michael D. Higgins has criticised this calling it "loose revisionism" and "tendentious".
-He followed up: “This was of course a somewhat simplistic and ideological assumption, and contemporary historians are more interested in the human rights breaches and the political and social basis of conflict and exclusion as a source of violence in the Northern Ireland of the 1970s.”
+The President of Ireland, Michael D. Higgins, has criticised this calling it "loose revisionism" and "tendentious".
+He followed up stating in a speech in 2016 that "This was of course a somewhat simplistic and ideological assumption, and contemporary historians are more interested in the human rights breaches and the political and social basis of conflict and exclusion as a source of violence in the Northern Ireland of the 1970s".